 The study seeks to answer two core questions:

-Contact Chris Barnett (email@example.com) if you would like to
+Contact Chris Barnett (firstname.lastname@example.org) if you would like to learn more about this project.

 Image © Jash engineering.
 Photo Credit: CDC Group.